EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance

 Credit Suisse declined to comment beyond Lehmann's remarks on Oct.
 27 when the bank unveiled the restructuring.
 "It goes without saying (we are) very, very mindful of conflict of interest," Lehmann said then in relation to both Klein and Masters.

 Since 2021, Masters has also served as a consultant to Apollo, the U.S. buyout fund which Credit Suisse picked as the preferred buyer of one of the bank's trading businesses.
-Apollo has invested in Motive, a New-York-based investment company founded by Masters.
+Apollo has invested in Motive Partners, a New-York-based investment company co-founded by Masters to invest in firm in North America and Europe.

 Spokespeople for Klein, Masters and Apollo declined to comment.

-The bank's two top backers - shareholder Harris Associates and Saudi National Bank, which is investing in Credit Suisse's upcoming capital increase - told Reuters they support the bank in the way it handled governance in response to the investor criticism.
+The bank's top two backers - shareholder Harris Associates and Saudi National Bank, which is investing in the upcoming capital increase - told Reuters they support Credit Suisse in the way it handled governance in response to the investor criticism.

-At issue is whether Klein and Masters – both members of the board's committee on the bank's strategic overhaul – may have influenced the decisions to favour their own interests.
+At issue is whether Klein and Masters – both members of the board's committee on the bank's strategic overhaul – may have influenced key decisions to favour their own interests.

 "In both cases, there is the possibility of conflicts of interest," Actares managing director Said told Reuters by email.